-In addition to passing Link Agent configuration options on the command line, you can also run the Link Agent by passing configuration options from a file.
-Link Agent configuration files are a good option for teams who prefer not to expose API keys in the command line and for teams that want to service multiple Link Tunnels with a single Link Agent.
+In addition to passing Link Agent configuration options on the command line, you can also pass in Link Agent configuration options from a file.
+Link Agent configuration files are a good option if you prefer not to expose API keys in the command line or you want to service multiple Link Tunnels with a single Link Agent

 bin/link-agent --config /path/to/config.json